fossabot/config-service/README.md

 2. [Handlers helpers](handlers/handlers.go) for handling different parts of the request lifecycle.These functions are the building blocks of the request handlers and can also be reused when implementing customized handlers.
 The naming convention for the handlers helpers is `<method><operation>Handler` e.g. `PostDocHandler` or  `GetByNameParamHandler`.
 3. Common [middleware](handlers/middleware.go) functions.
 The middleware name convention is  `<method><operation>Middleware` e.g. `PostValidationMiddleware`.
 4. Handlers for common [responses](handlers/response.go).
-5. Predefined [validators](handlers/validate.go) to customized Put and Post validation.
+5. Predefined [mutators-validators](handlers/validate.go) to customized Put and Post validation and/or initialize or set required data.
 6. [Routes configuration](handlers/routes.go) to easily use all the above as described in [Using the generic handlers](#using-the-generic-handlers) section.